lirianoe/student-dashboard-app/README.md

 ## Product Spec

-### 1. User Stories
+### 1. Completed User Stories

-#### Required (Must-have)
-- User can view their courses on the home screen
+- [x] User can view their courses on the home screen
-- User can select a course to see more details
+- [x] User can select a course to see more details
-- User can navigate between main sections using the bottom tab bar
+- [x] User can navigate between main sections using the bottom tab bar
-- User can view scheduled study sessions or tasks
+- [x] User can view scheduled study sessions or tasks
-- User can access the app dashboard after opening the app
+- [x] User can access the app dashboard after opening the app

-#### Optional (Nice-to-have)
-- User can add or edit courses
+- [x] User can add or edit courses
-- User can persist user data across working sessions
+- [x] User can persist user data across working sessions
-- User can receive reminders for scheduled study sessions
+- [x] User can receive reminders for scheduled study sessions
-- User can customize their study dashboard
+- [x] User can customize their study dashboard

 ---